 It is essential to add nutrition to your wig as you do to your natural hair in order to ensure that your wig is full of life.
 Spread a small amount of hydrating conditioner on the palm of your hand, and apply the conditioner evenly into your wig.
 Be sure to remember that conditioner should not be applied to the base of the wig as it could lead to the loose of knots on the cap.
 After leaving the conditioner in the wig for around three to five minutes, you can move to the rinsing process.
 Make sure that all the conditioner is rinsed thoroughly before removing excess water gently with your hands- avoiding twisting likewise.

 Here comes the final step- drying.
 After blotting your wig gently with a dry towel, leave your wig air dry which may take a few hours but contribute to a longer lifespan of the wig.
 Place your wig on a wig stand for air-drying to hold its shape.
 The key to the drying process is allowing your wig to dry naturally, so blow-drying that could cause damage to wigs should be avoided or at least minimized.

 How to Store Your Wig Properly?

-Do you know that storage method also has a certain impact on the lifespan of your wigs?
+Do you know that the storage method also has a certain impact on the lifespan of your wigs?
 You don’t wear a wig 24 hours a day no matter how much you love and need a wig.
 If you expect a longer service life of your favorite wig, you must store it in the right way!
 The best way of storing a wig is to place it on a wig stand, which can guarantee shape holding of the wig.
-If stored flat on the table or in a box, your wig would have creases and ridges resulting in a less natural look and the wig hair would probably get tangled or damaged.
+If stored flat on the table or in a box, your wig would have creases and ridges resulting in a less natural look, and the wig hair would probably get tangled or damaged.
 Moreover, since UV radiation could cause damage to hair or cause fading, wigs should be stored out of direct sunlight.
-Proper storage will be favorable for maintaining both shape and style of your wigs.
+Proper storage will be favorable for maintaining both the shape and style of your wigs.